farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/README.md

 The purpose of this example application and tutorial is to enable you to develop your own custom apps and deploy them to the Amiga brain.

 Here we provide an example application that:
+- Creates a kivy application
-- Receives an oak camera stream
+- Receives and displays an oak camera stream
 - Receives the canbus stream
 - Sends canbus commands to control the robot
-- Creates kivy application

 We hope that this tutorial is sufficient to get you started on developing your own custom Amiga brain applications.
 If you feel we missed any key details, please let us know so we can help you through it and add it to the tutorial for the next hacker!

 ## Necessary Background

-The Amiga brain app development meets at the intersection of three key libraries, and some farm-ng base libraries:
+The Amiga brain app development meets at the intersection of three key libraries, and some farm-ng libraries:

 1. [gRPC](https://grpc.io/)
 2. [asyncio](https://docs.python.org/3/library/asyncio.html)